 These are relative speed indicators.
 If the silks are in the red (or ahead of the red) then they are hot - running fast, blue means cold - running slow.
 Running fast is not always a good thing; a horse that runs out fast for a long way may well have blown all its energy.

 The speed the runner is compared to can be chosen (in the settings) from 3 options.
 These options are split into Jumps and Flat races as you may want different options in both.

 Race Par - Shows if the horse is running faster than, slower than, or to the predicted race par.

-Leader at Distance - Uses the leader's speed (as it was at the point the runner is currently in).
+Leader's Speed at Position - Uses the leader's speed (as it was at the point the runner is currently in).
 Let's say the leader that's jumping fences is 10 lengths ahead.
 The horses behind get to a fence - the 'rainbows' are shown relative to the leader's speed as it was at that fence (not its current speed).
 This means you can see if they're jumping well or badly compared to the current leader.
 You can also infer how 'non leaders' are jumping compared to each other depending on their relative positions in and out of blue or red rainbow sections.
 B2L or L2B betting can be taken advantage of here during jumps races.

 "Very fast and intuitive insight that a horse is cranking up the speed to take over or pull away is probably the most useful aspect of this software."